 This time we chose to experience more remoteness in Botswana than on our trip 2 years before.
 This is why we decided to make a trip to Kubu Island, and soon after also to the Kalahari Desert.
-(More about this you will find in another post soon)
+(More about this you will find here: Central Kalahari a Rough Piece of Nature)

 In the middle of Botswana in the Makgadikgadi Pans lays Kubu Island – far from any civilization.
 Thousands of years ago the pans used to be an inland lake, today there is just sand and dust left, a bit of grass now and then, and very little sign of life.

 To reach Kubu Island the sandy drive is about 45 kms, first leading through Mopane bushland downwards to the former lake.
 From the “coastline” it is kind of an exaggeration to talk about a road: a better definition would be endless sandy and dusty tracks through the plain – sometimes difficult to guess which track is the right one.
 To get to the island you do need a 4×4 vehicle, but the road from the South is not difficult to drive – at least not now, in the dry season.
 However, the road from the North, which we tried in 2016 is much more challenging.

 Kubu Island, although not surrounded by water anymore, is still obviously an island.
 It elevates in the middle of the lifeless pan as a small oasis and memory of past times.
 Hundreds of Baobab trees scattered through the rocky landscape, rocks which had been rounded by water thousands of years ago.